-This morning I decided to do some experimenting with banana chocolate chunk bars.
+This morning I did some experimenting with Banana Chocolate Chunk Bars.
 I like the idea of banana bars, but most recipes come out cakey.
-My goal was to make a banana bar *-with a slightly crisp shell and a soft but tight-crumbed and very dense texture — a stiff banana bar that you could pick up and swing around.
+My goal was to make a banana bar with a slightly crispy shell and a soft but tight-crumbed and very dense texture — a stiff banana bar that you could pick up and swing around.
 This is what I came up with.
-One step in getting the texture I was going for was to eliminate the eggs.
+One step in getting the texture right was to eliminate the eggs.
 This is good news if you are vegan, because it means you can easily veganize these by by swapping out the butter for some vegan butter and using a vegan chocolate bar cut into chunks.

 The bars are interesting, but I’m the only one around here who will eat anything with bananas baked into it, so I need a second opinion.
 If you try them, let me know what you think.
 All you need to make these is a bowl and a spoon.
 I mashed my banana with a fork.

 Banana Chocolate Chunk Bars

 2 1/2 tablespoons light brown sugar

 1/4 teaspoon baking powder